DANS-KNAW/dans-frontend-framework/apps/ohsmart/README.md

 This is a wrapper application for the components of the DANS framework.
 Add and configure the components you need.

 ## Full configuration
+Make sure required dependencies are installed in your **package.json**.

 #### Form
 The form should be an array of section objects.
 A section can be configured as indicated in the [@dans-framework/deposit](/packages/deposit/README.md) package.